Novemburr/checkerupper/README.md

 Look into better handling of responses from curl;

-Add a sufficient number of sites with varying response codes;
+Add a sufficient number of test sites with varying response codes;

-Allow files to be passed as arguments, may require switches;
+Allow files to be passed as arguments, may require switches or even....reading user input...my god..;

 Include what each error code means at the bottom of the email, only once;